conan-io/docs/reference/conanfile/tools/cmake/cmaketoolchain.rst

 +++++++++

 This attribute allows defining CMake variables, for multiple configurations (Debug, Release, etc).
-This variables should be use to define things related with the toolchain, for the majority of cases :ref:`cache_variables<conan-cmake-toolchain-cache_variables>` is what you probably want to use.
-Also, take into account that as these variables are defined inside the *conan_toolchain.cmake* file, and the toolchain is loaded several times the definition of these variables will also be.
+This variables should be use to define things related with the toolchain and for the majority of cases :ref:`cache_variables<conan-cmake-toolchain-cache_variables>` is what you probably want to use.
+Also, take into account that as these variables are defined inside the *conan_toolchain.cmake* file, and the toolchain is loaded several times by CMake the definition of these variables will be done at those points as well.

 .. code:: python